baskerville/xdo/README.md

 - `-N CLASS_NAME`: the window has the given class name.

+- `-p PID`: the window has the given pid.

 - `-k CODE`: use the given code for the `key` and `button` actions.

 # Examples